deepaucksharma/qualtrics-new-relic-nps-poc/docs/troubleshooting.md

 2. Check time windows in NRQL queries
 3. Verify both event types exist in New Relic
 4. Check for encoding or format issues in the identifiers

+### Docker and Network Issues

+#### Services Appear Unhealthy

+**Symptoms:**
+- Docker reports containers as "unhealthy" despite working endpoints
+- Health checks not passing in Docker Compose

+**Solutions:**
+1. Wait for the services to initialize fully (can take up to a minute)
+2. Verify that health check endpoints respond correctly
+3. Check Docker logs for specific health check failures
+4. Restart the containers if health checks continue to fail

+#### Inter-Service Communication Failures

+**Symptoms:**
+- Communication between containers fails
+- Services can't reach each other by hostname

+**Solutions:**
+1. Verify all services are on the same Docker network
+2. Check Docker network configuration
+3. Try using IP addresses instead of hostnames for debugging
+4. Check for DNS resolution issues within the Docker network

 ## Diagnostic Procedures